Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractality and Asymptotic Behaviors

 \textbf{a) Entire Fractals}\\

 Actually, self-similarity and nowhere differentiability put a limitation on $s$: $0<s<1$.
-It is the basic criteria for recognizing the \emph{entire fractality}, i.e. being fractal over the entire domain.
+It is the basic criterion for recognizing the \emph{pure fractality}, i.e. being a summation of a continuous function and a Weierstrass function so that the latter is defined over the entire domain.
 Roughly speaking, an \emph{entire fractal function} is a continuous map with a power law in its Fourier coefficients $f_n$s as:

-for some definite $b \in \mathbb N$ and for all $n\propto b^k$, $k \geq 1$.
-We refer to (\ref {fractal cond}) as \emph{Weierstrass ordinary power law} which abbreviated as OPL.
+for some definite $b \in \mathbb N$, some integer $m>1$, and for all $n\propto b^k$, $k \geq 1$.
+We refer to (\ref {fractal cond}) as \emph{Weierstrass ordinary power law} which is abbreviated as OPL.